Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Discussion

 We tested several DL networks for the AR forecasting.
 All of the models work at some level.
 The LSTM network produced the poorest results.
 In time series forecasting, LSTM is one of the most common models, because of its flexibility, but in our application it has memory problems due to the considerable length of the sequences.
 TCN is the simplest model in terms of number of parameters and structure, and it performed better, perhaps because the target (shear stress) during the lab seismic cycle is somewhat periodic.
 TF is also flexible but it is the most complex for optimization and requires a lot of data to initiate a reasonable model because of the huge number of parameters to be trained.
 We dealt with that problem by pretraining the TF models with sine waves, however that represents another step in the processing.

 Of the experiments we evaluated, p5198 was fit best by the DL models.
 Experiment p4679 was challenging because of its aperiodicity and the presence of slow and fast events.
 However our TCN and TF models were able to forecast reasonably well.
 The forecasts for p4581 were more challenging, perhaps because of the lack of appreciable fault creep and/or because of noise in the data.
-Further work is needed to resolve these issues.
+Further work is needed to resolve these issues.\\ Overall, DL is capable of understanding the behaviour of the signal and this opens new perspectives in seismology research with the use of AR methods.
+First of all, this confirms that there are some patterns in the signal that the model is able to recognize in most of the cases.
+Moreover, the model after training, just needs a limited knowledge about the past of a specific window to forecast reasonably the future.
+This provides insight on the physical processes and their deterministic nature.

-One good way to advance our work would be to apply the AR method on real fault data.
-This would require measurements of shear stress, which are not generally available, however it is possible that one could use seismograms directly prior to during an earthquake.
-The idea here would be to use the AR prediction model to infer the shear stress from the seismogram.
-This would allow forecasts of the shear stress for future time steps.
+One good way to advance our work would be to apply the method on real fault data.
+This would require measurements of shear stress, which are not available.
+The idea could be to use seismograms directly prior to or during an earthquake and infer the shear stress using the prediction method, such as we did with AE in the lab.
+This would allow forecasts of the shear stress for future time steps, using the forecasting method.
+This procedure has the limitation that labquakes are simplistic compared to earthquakes, and this is one of the reasons why it is important to improve our understanding of ML methods for prediction and forecasting.
 Another approach would be to simply predict the temporal evolution of the seismogram based on the initial part of the signal.
-A key questions here is then, are lab AE signals uniquely relatable to fault shear zone stress and if so, would that transfer to tectonic faults?
+A key question here is then, are lab AE signals uniquely relatable to fault shear zone stress and if so, would that transfer to tectonic faults?
 Yet another approach would be transfer learning from lab earthquakes to real fault data.